SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/I - Artificial Neural Networks.md

 # Artificial Neural Networks

-The human brain is a densely interconnected network of neurons, connected to others via axons.
+The human brain is a dense network of neurons, connected to each other via axons.
 Axons are used to transmit nerve impulses from one neuron to another.
 The human brain learns by changing the strength of the synaptic connection between neurons.
-An Artificial Neural Network is composed of an interconnected assembly of nodes and directed links.
+Similarly, an Artificial Neural Network is composed of an interconnected assembly of nodes and directed, weighted links.

 ## Perceptron

 - Every input node is connected via a weighted link to the output node.
 Weights can be positive, negative or zero (no connection).
-- The model is an assembly of interconnected nodes and weighted links.
-- Output node first sums up each of its input value according to the weights of its links.
-The weighted sum is compared against some threshold $\theta$ and an output is produced based on the sign of the result.
+- The output node first sums up each of its input values according to the weights of its links.
+The weighted sum is compared against some threshold $\theta$ (bias factor) and an output is produced based on the sign of the result.

 $$
 \text{sign}(z)